eyang72004/WeirdNLPs/README.md

 ## Future Works

-So in principle -- WeirdNLP is never meant to be perfect -- however, it *was* meant to grow.
+So in principle -- WeirdNLPs is never meant to be perfect -- however, it *was* meant to grow.

 While many of the future works could be addressed through the potential improvements for each of the 13 phases, there is a lot more to explore...
 - **Multilingual NLP Support**: Especially for tokenization, stemming, and lemmatization.
 English-only pipelines can be limiting, and expanding language support would make this toolkit far more versatile.